PatrickJTaylor/exa-amd/docs/source/tutorial.rst

 c.
 Update JSON Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-After registering the new config, update your JSON config file to reference it:
+After registering the new Parsl configuration, update your JSON config file to reference it:

 .. code-block:: text